zamanianlab/ZamanianLabDocs/docs/labmanual.md

 **Lab strain designation: ZAM#**
 **Lab allele designation: maz#**

 *C. elegans* strains we receive from CGC, as gifts from other labs, or that we create in the lab will be frozen by the lab manager.
 Five tubes will be frozen at once, with one of those tubes frozen in the Liquid Nitrogen Tank.
-Strains must be associated with COMPLETE genotypic information (e.g., Transgenes, Alleles, Strain Background) on Quartzy AND in the **C. elegans Strain Database** linked in **[Lab Sheets](labsheets.md)**.
+Strains must be associated with COMPLETE genotypic information (e.g., Transgenes, Alleles, Strain Background) on Quartzy AND in the `C. elegans Strain Database` linked in [Lab Sheets](labsheets.md).

 ### C. Strain Maintenance

 Maintain strains in your assigned areas of the 15/20C incubators, or above your bench if incubating at ambient temperature.
 Use assigned colors to label your plate boxes.
-Wrap old plates and dispose of contaminated plates regularly. **Your contaminated plates (bacteria, fungi, or mites) can jeopardize the experiments of others!** Request chunks or frozen strains from the lab manager with adequate notice.
+Wrap old plates and dispose of contaminated plates regularly. *Your contaminated plates (bacteria, fungi, or mites) can jeopardize the experiments of others!* Request chunks or frozen strains from the lab manager with adequate notice.
 Strains should be re-thawed or chunked at least once every six months to avoid mutation accumulation.
 Update the Rm 230 whiteboard with the strains you are actively maintaining.
 Boxes should be baked before using them to propagate new strains.

-## VIII.
+## IX.
 Parasite and Insectary Operations

-### A. Parasite Delivery Schedule
+### A. Parasite Schedule

-We generate parasites through local infections and receive regular shipments of filarial parasites (*B. malayi*, *B. pahangi*, and *D. immitis*) from the NIH FR3 repository.
-The Lab Manager will place external orders for many months ahead and the expected scheduling of all parasite stage and materials will be updated on the **Parasite Schedule Sheet** linked in [Lab Sheets](labsheets.md).
+We generate parasites through local infections and receive regular shipments of filarial parasites (*B. malayi*, *B. pahangi*, and *D. immitis*) from the NIH FR3 repository and schistosome-infected mice from the NIH SR3 repository.
+The Lab Manager will place external orders for many months ahead and the expected scheduling of all parasite stage and materials will be updated on the `Parasite Schedule Sheet` linked in [Lab Sheets](labsheets.md).
 Keep track of both local and external parasite orders.
-Shipments do not always arrive as expected, but **you should have a detailed list of future parasite needs on the spreadsheet**.
-I will send out a FedEx confirmation once I receive it (typically one day in advance) in the #Parasite_Planning Slack channel.
+Shipments do not always arrive as expected, but you should have a detailed list of future parasite needs on the spreadsheet.
+I will send out a FedEx confirmation once I receive it (typically one day in advance) in the `#Parasite_Planning` Slack channel.

 ### B. Storage of General Parasite Materials

 General use (non-experimental) parasite materials should be catalogued and stored in designated racks/boxes.
 There are individual boxes for *B. malayi*, *B. pahangi, and D. immitis* tissues and RNA in the -80C freezer.
 There is a single box for storage of parasite gDNA in the -20C freezer.
-The contents of all samples in these boxes should be inventoried for each species in the appropriate tab of the **Parasite Tissue and Nucleic Acid Inventory** sheet linked in [Lab Sheets](labsheets.md).
+The contents of all samples in these boxes should be inventoried for each species in the appropriate tab of the `Parasite Tissue and Nucleic Acid Inventory` sheet linked in [Lab Sheets](labsheets.md).
 The spreadsheet should be immediately updated after placing any new tubes in these boxes.
 This catalog of materials allows us to plan qPCR, RNA-seq and other experiments.

 ```
 * Tube Labels (combine the following into a single string)